-Algebra of Integer sequences and their Convolution using Partial Bell Polynomials
+Algebra of Integer Sequences and their Convolution using Partial Bell Polynomials_

 This chalkboard discusses the previously derived hypergeometric equation for calculating Perrin numbers.
 The equation is also found to calculate the number of k-th order maximal independent sets in a cycle graph.
 Convolution sequences are found to be related to the k-th order numbers and to two combinatorial numbers.

 Perrin Numbers, a Hypergeometic Function and Convolution Sequences

 A paradox is found between derivatives of the ISPs and discrete convolution of integer sequences.
 ISP derivatives are convolution operators!